tommytracey/Udacity-CarND-Term3/p11-path-planning/README.md

 ### Future Improvements
 Ultimately, this is a simplistic approach that works well in a simulated driving environment that isn't terribly dynamic.
 Trying to extend this path planner to a more stochastic environment (such as an urban setting) would require many improvements.
 * Finite state machine that accommodates greater complexity with a more comprehensive set of driving actions and states.
-* Cost functions that reward/penalize a broader set of environment variables in order to determine the optimal path.
+* Cost functions that reward/penalize a broader set of environment variables in order to determine the optimal path (e.g. the relative speed of an vehicle approaching in the next lane prior to a lane change).
 * Localization of other objects (not just cars) using sensor fusion.

 ##### &nbsp;